jswalton/elasticbeanstalk-badger-serverless/README.md

 You could then use the S3 object URL to show your badges and be hands off with this process

+### Alternatives
+This is a task that could really be done with just the lambda function responding to a SNS topic.
+It doesn't really need to be build with this serverless framework and could be simpler.
+One of my goals for this project was really just to test of serverless framework and to learn more about lambda and golang

 --------
 Unfortunately for now we are forced to generate the SVG return it as a binary image/svg type to the API Gateway.
 It's a little bit too much overhead for such a small task.